fredstrange/movie_planner/README.md

 * ~~path to movie~~
 * ~~Direct integration with SFF's API~~
 * Save schedule as PDF
-* Show movies but day in movie list and schedule.
+* Show movies by day in movie list and schedule.
+ * ~~Add side menu to movie pane~
+ * Add side menu to schedule pane
+ * Button on the center of the left side to toggle side menu
+ * Swipe events for opening and closing menu.
+ * Update router to default to today's movies or the first day of the festival.
 * Search field for movies
 * Set the position when navigating back and forth in movie list.
 * Cache the Google maps pages so that my limit does not expire.
+* Fix Schedule rendering
+* List to other viewings of the Movie
+* Deployment configuration
+* Start page

 Install
 =======